How to Naturally Treat Bipolar Disorder

-It’s estimated that 2.6% of U.S. adults struggle with bipolar disorder. ¹ Most people first experience the condition at 25 years old, but onset can begin at an earlier age.
+It’s estimated that 2.6% of U.S. adults struggle with bipolar disorder. ¹ Most people first experience the condition at 25, but onset can begin earlier.

 People who struggle with bipolar disorder experience extreme mood shifts that hinder their energy and activity levels.
-These shifts are often referred to as “manic” and “depressive” episodes – each of which comes with a specific set of symptoms.
+These shifts are referred to as “manic” and “depressive” episodes, each of which comes with a specific set of symptoms.

-Traditionally, psychiatrists prescribe medication alongside various types of therapy in order to curb symptoms.
+Traditionally, psychiatrists prescribe medication alongside various types of therapy to curb symptoms.
 However, such treatment has been found to have some negative side effects.

 With that, there’s been a growing interest in all-natural remedies for bipolar disorder.
-Throughout this article, we’re going to quickly overview bipolar disorder.
-From there, we’ll seek out these alternative treatments along with their potential for helping you overcome symptoms.
-At the end, we invite you to ask further questions.
+Throughout this article, we’ll overview bipolar disorder and these alternative treatments.

 What is Bipolar Disorder?